thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 ### Entity Filters

 Entity Filters allow you to determine a filter for the list of entities resolved by the entity alias.

 Let's see an example:
 Suppose you have thousands of "Thermometer" devices, and you would like to display thermometers of a specific model and with certain battery levels.
 Let's also assume that thermometer model is stored as an attribute, and the battery level is stored as a time series data.
 We will define a filter that checks if the model is "DHT22" and the battery level is less than 20 percent.

+**Please note:** while adding the filter, you can configure the ability to edit it for users by moving the slider opposite the Filter name.

 {% include images-gallery.html imageCollection="filters" %}